Nick Nanton: Career

-Early in his career, Nanton was CEO of the Cinemark Music Group.
-He also formed his own law firm, Dicks & Nanton, with his legal and business partner J.W.
-Dicks.
+Nanton began his career as an entertainment lawyer.
+He is a member of The Florida Bar.
+Early in his career, Nanton was CEO of the Cinemark Music Group before he cofounded his law firm Dicks & Nanton with his business partner J. W. Dicks.
 The firm primarily focused on liability, trademark, and entertainment law.

 In July 2007, Nanton was elected to serve on the executive council of The Florida Bar Entertainment, Arts and Sports Law Committee.
 That year, he was also voted "Best of the Bar 2007" by his peers as published by the Orlando Business Journal, and he became a member of the National Academy of Recording Arts and Sciences with a vote in the Grammy Awards.

-Also in 2007, Nanton opted to focus on celebrity marketing, consulting, and public relations.
+In the same year, Nanton began to focus on celebrity marketing, consulting, and public relations.
 With J.W.
 Dicks, he formed the Dicks and Nanton Celebrity Branding Agency in Winter Park, Florida in July 2007.
 Nanton also began serving as the agency's CEO at that time.
 In 2008, he co-wrote (with Dicks) his first book, Celebrity Branding You.
 The following year, he began contributing content to compilation books starting with Big Ideas for Your Business.

 In 2010, the Dicks Nanton Agency branched into documentary film production.
 Nanton produced and co-directed the documentary short, Jacob's Turn.
-Nanton was honored with the award in the Director (Post-Production) category at the 47th Ohio Valley Emmy Awards that year.
+Nanton was honored with an Emmy award in the Director (Post-Production) category at the 47th Ohio Valley Emmy Awards that year.
 In the following years, Nanton continued producing and directing films.
 Films were produced as part of the CelebrityFilms production company started by Dicks and Nanton.
 That company would later start a new division known as DNA Films.

 Nick Nanton and family in 2022 receiving a star on the Las Vegas Walk of Stars.

 Nanton continued authoring and contributing to books.
 In 2013, he published Story Selling which appeared on The Wall Street Journal Best Seller list.
 With J.W.
 Dicks, he founded a publishing company called CelebrityPress, which primarily publishes books on the topics of business and entrepreneurship.
-2013 also saw Nanton receive further accolades for his film work.
-He won multiple Suncoast Regional Emmy Awards that year for producing and directing the documentary shorts, Esperanza and Mi Casa Hogar.
+He directed and was executive producer of the documentary Mi Casa Hogar about the Casa Hogar children's home in Acapulco, Mexico.
+Nanton won multiple Suncoast Regional Emmy Awards in 2013 for producing and directing the documentary shorts, Esperanza and Mi Casa Hogar.
 In 2014, it was announced that Nanton would direct a biographical documentary about the founder of the X Prize Foundation, Peter Diamandis.
 The resultant film, Visioneer, garnered Nanton another Suncoast Regional Emmy Award in the Director (Post-Production) category in 2015.